Arrest of Apollo Quiboloy: Police operation and standoff

-On August 27, the Davao RTC Branch 15 issued a temporary protection order to the KOJC, directing the PNP to cease actions that threatening the KOJC members' safety and security, and instructing the removal of all obstructions to access to and from the compound.
-Interior Secretary Abalos said that the police search will continue to serve the warrant in the premises.
+On August 27, the Davao RTC Branch 15 issued a temporary protection order to the KOJC, directing the PNP to cease actions that threatening the KOJC members' safety and security, and instructing the removal of all obstructions of access to and from the compound.
+Interior Secretary Abalos said that the police search would continue to serve the warrant in the premises.
 The following day, the court issued a clarificatory order, noting that the TPO validates the processes related to the warrants.
-In the afternoon, the DOJ issued a statement saying the police operations are legal.
+In the afternoon of the same day, the DOJ issued a statement saying the police operations are legal.
 Exactly a week later, the Court of Appeals 22nd Division in Cagayan de Oro promulgated a resolution nullifying the TPO, stating that the Davao City court acted without authority on the petition for writ of amparo.

-Also, on August 27, PNP Public Information Office Chief and spokesperson PCol.
-Jean Fajardo admitted that due to the large size of the compound and the lack of a blueprint to guide the police, it is likely they have yet to cover half of the compound's total area.
-According to CNN, 2,000 police officers are still searching the compound.
+On August 27, PNP Public Information Office Chief and spokesperson PCol.
+Jean Fajardo admitted that due to the large size of the compound and the lack of a blueprint to guide the police, it is likely they had yet to cover half of the compound's total area.
+According to CNN, 2,000 police officers were still searching the compound.

 On August 30, Vice President Sara Duterte visited the wake of KOJC member Edwin E. Cababat who died from a heart attack while manning a watchtower during the first day of the standoff.

 On September 1, the KOJC organized an event at the compound commemorating its 39th anniversary, with Vice President Sara Duterte attending the event and expressing her support for the church while repeating her apology to them for her endorsement of Marcos in the 2022 Philippine presidential election.

 On September 3, Torreon, along with members of the media, attempted to enter the JMC basement and the KOJC cathedral for inspection but were barred by the police.
 The KOJC legal counsel noted alleged digging activities in the basement and that the cathedral was designated as an advanced command post.
-On September 5, they reported the significant decrease of the regional police personnel, some being pulled out from the compound, a day prior to the Senate hearing and inspection of the property.
+On September 5, they reported the significant decrease of the regional police personnel, some having been pulled out from the compound a day prior to the Senate hearing and inspection of the property.
 Police were reportedly seen smuggling in cement and cleaning up the area, with damaged glass panes evident.